Your personal data

 For hypnotherapy and therapeutic yoga, therapy notes are kept separately from personal details and therapy notes are also recorded in such a way to protect identity.
-Details of your case may also be discussed anonymously with my supervisor.
+Your therapist may also discuss details of your case (anonymously) with their supervisor.

 No other third parties have access to personal data unless the law allows them to do so.
-For example, disclosure of information may occur if an order is made by a Coroner, Crown or High Court Judge or if NSHPM, REPs or CNHC codes of ethics require it (i.e. disclosure may be ethically necessary if I believe your safety or the safety of others is at risk or if you tell me a crime has been or is about to be committed).
+For example, disclosure of information may occur if an order is made by a Coroner, Crown or High Court Judge or if NSHPM, REPs or CNHC codes of ethics require it (i.e. disclosure may be ethically necessary if your therapist believes your safety or the safety of others is at risk or if you tell your therapist that a crime has been or is about to be committed).

-In the case of telephone or online therapy clinic sessions, please also note that people around you may hear our conversation and we cannot guarantee confidentiality in this case.
+In the case of telephone or online therapy clinic sessions, please also note that people around you may hear conversations and we cannot guarantee confidentiality in this case.
 It is therefore recommended that any form of telephone or online therapy is received in a quiet, confidential space.

 How long we keep your information